On the cluster admission problem for cloud computing: Introduction

+Other market design work has looked at how multidimensional resources can be fairly divided among deployments.
+For example, \emph{Dominant Resource Fairness}~\cite{ghodsi:dominant} is an approach that has proven useful in practice~\cite{hindman:mesos} and has inspired follow-up work more broadly in the literature on fair division~\cite{parkes:beyond,dolev2012no,gutman2012fair,dynamicfairdivision_journal}.
+In our work, we assume that compute cores are the resource bottleneck and we do not model multi-dimensional resource requirements.
+Therefore, the considerations studied in the above papers are not present in our work.

 Solving POMDPs is a well-studied problem \cite{smith,russell,roy}.
 Unfortunately, finding an optimal policy is known to be PSPACE-complete even for finite-horizon problems \cite{Papadimitriou}.
 Even finding $\epsilon$-optimal policies is $NP$-hard for any fixed $\epsilon$ \cite{lusena}.
 In our case, the problem is further exacerbated by the existence of side constraints.
 Constrained POMDPS are far less well studied than unconstrained POMDPS.
 General (approximation) strategies proposed in the past include linear programming \cite{poupart,walraven}, point-based value iteration \cite{kim}, a mix of online-look ahead and offline risk evaluation \cite{undurti}, and forward search with pruning \cite{santana}.
-None of these approaches is efficiently applicable when the state space of the underlying MDP is large or, as in our case, partly continuous.
-While some work has addressed continuous state space POMDPs \cite{porta,duff,brooks}, none of them are directly applicable to a constrained problem of this size.
+None of these approaches is efficiently applicable when the state space of the underlying MDP is large or, as in our case, partly continuous. \citeauthor{Khonji} (\citeyear{Khonji}) recently proposed a fully polynomial time approximation scheme (FPTAS) for constant horizon constrained POMDPs.
+While their algorithm is polynomial in the size of the observation and action spaces, it is exponential in the number of time steps.
+This makes it not applicable in domains with long time horizons like cluster admission control.
+While some work has addressed continuous state space POMDPs \cite{porta,duff,brooks}, none of this prior work is directly applicable to a constrained problem of the size we study in this paper.